Area: Modern Japanese Cultural Studies, Indigenous Studies, Anthropology, Environment and Society

 ann-elise lewallen’s research focuses on indigenous political movements and cultural revival, environmental change and indigenous survival strategies, and gender and ethnic minorities in contemporary Japan.
 She is also concerned with ethnographic research ethics and issues of knowledge construction in relation to host communities.
 One of lewallen’s long-term projects focuses on intersectionality issues such as the complex interplay between ethnic/social status, gender, and other marginalized subjectivities.
 Minority women in Japan contest their multi-layered identities through the rubric of multiple discrimination to achieve empowerment and push for government accountability toward an increasingly multiethnic Japan.
 Another long-term project focuses on eco-tourism and Ainu efforts to regain land and resource access through demonstrating sustainable practices on the land.

-In her forthcoming book, The Fabric of Indigeneity: Modern Ainu Identity and Gender in Postcolonial Japan, lewallen analyzes indigenous Ainu women’s use of cultural production as an idiom of resistance against ongoing Japanese settler colonialism and for trans-generational cultural revival initiatives across the Ainu community.
+In her forthcoming book, The Fabric of Ainu Indigeneity: Contemporary Identity and Gender in Colonial Japan (School for Advanced Research Press), lewallen analyzes indigenous Ainu women’s use of cultural production as an idiom of resistance against ongoing Japanese settler colonialism and for trans-generational cultural revival initiatives across the Ainu community.
 In the book, she explores how Ainu women forge identities to demonstrate cultural viability, by tracking their efforts to both produce and preserve material arts as a way of memorializing ancestors and recuperating self-worth.
 Ainu women’s strategies to reinscribe traditional gender-complementary labor, she argues, enable network-building with indigenous women globally, while challenging feminist discourses favoring gender equity for all women.
 Her work analyzes how indigenous politics, practices, and identity formation are all profoundly shaped by social constructions of gender.

 lewallen has lived in urban and rural Japan since 1994 and has worked closely with the indigenous Ainu community in Hokkaido as an anthropologist and advocate during the last decade.
 She was in residence at Hokkaido University Faculty of Media and Communication in Fall 2014.
 Her research has been generously supported by the Hellman Family Fund, the UC Center for New Racial Studies, Japan Society for the Promotion of Science, the Fulbright Program, the Social Science Research Council, the Japanese Ministry of Education, and the Northeast Asia Council and Japan-U.S. Friendship Council.